 One of the not-to-miss things to do in Halifax is to make your way up to the Halifax Citadel.
 The Halifax Citadel was a fortification that stood guard over the city.
-This national historic site will take you back in time from its origin in 1856 through World War II and today.
+This national historic site is a star-shaped fort (Also known as Fort George) that will take you back in time from its origin in 1856 through World War II and today.

 Watch the changing of the guard and see a reenactment of the 78th Highlanders march through the grounds.
 You can even be a soldier for a day and dress up in the Highlanders uniform complete with kilt!
 Don’t miss the Royal Artillery firing the noon gun, one of the oldest traditions in the world.

 18. Citadel Hill